-• the measured energy of hadrons was not necessarily perfectly described by the detector simulation [44].
+- the measured energy of hadrons was not necessarily perfectly described by the detector simulation [45].
 Correction factors and offsets were applied to the reconstructed jet energies in the MC as a function of the pseudorapidity of each jet in the laboratory frame and were propagated into the Breit frame.
 These factors were derived by studying events with only one 'hard' jet and comparing the ratios of the transverse momentum of the jet and that of the DIS electron of data and MC.
-After applying this correction, the measured energy of the jets in the MC corresponds to that in the data, but the measured energies do not necessarily agree with the hadron-level jet energies;

-- to improve the agreement between the detector-level and hadron-level jet energies, a further correction was applied to the detector-level jet energies in data and MC.
+After applying this correction, the measured energy of the jets in the MC corresponds to that in the data; - to improve the agreement between the detector-level and hadron-level jet energies, a further correction was applied to the detector-level jet energies in data and MC.
 Similar to the electron calibration described above, factors were derived from a MC study.
-The correction was applied as a linear function of the transverse momentum of each jet and in bins of the pseudorapidity in the laboratory frame; - the agreement between data and MC distributions was improved by reweighting the hadron-level distributions of each MC sample as a function of the hadron-level jet multiplicity and average transverse momentum of the jets in each event.
+The correction was applied as a linear function of the transverse momentum of each jet and in bins of the pseudorapidity in the laboratory frame;

+the agreement between data and MC distributions was improved by reweighting the hadron-level distributions of each MC sample as a function of the hadron-level jet multiplicity and average transverse momentum of the jets in each event.
 The corrections were derived by comparing data and MC distributions at detector level.

-Distributions of the $p{\perp,\text{Breit}}$ spectrum in different regions of Q^2 at detector level are shown in Fig. 2.
+Distributions of the $p{\perp, \text{Breit}}$ spectrum in different regions of Q^2 at detector level are shown in Fig. 2.
 The corrected ARIADNE and LEPTO MC distributions are compared to the data.
 The MC models describe the data reasonably well across the entire selected kinematic region.